L-Leite/cso2-launcher/README.md

 # cso2-launcher
+**This user is only a proof of concept that you can host your own match, it does not emulate every game feature.**
-This tool can start a game match in Nexon's (South Korea) Counter-Strike: Online 2.
+You can use this to start a game match in Nexon's (South Korea) Counter-Strike: Online 2.

 ## Download
 You may download the latest build of it **[here](https://github.com/Ochii/cso2-launcher/releases/latest)**.